CHAPTER THREE: 3720

 F. Changes in Sabbatical.
 If a faculty member must change the purpose, place, or time of the sabbatical leave, he or she must submit a written request, with recommendation from the dean and unit administrator, to the SLEC for approval.
 This request must state the rationale for the changes and document how the sabbatical leave plan will reflect these changes.
 Upon approval by the SLEC, any changes will be sent to the provost. [ed.
 8-11]

 G. Return.
 The faculty member is expected either to return to the active service of UI for at least one academic year after completion of the leave or to repay the money received from UI while on leave, unless the president approves a waiver of this requirement.
-Within six weeks after returning, the faculty member must submit to the SLEC ten copies of a complete report of his or her activities while on leave.
-These copies are distributed by the SLEC chair to members of the SLEC, the provost, the faculty secretary, and the faculty memberís dean and unit administrator. [rev. 7-97, 7-02, ed.
+Within six weeks after returning, the faculty member must submit to the SLEC chair a complete report in PDF format of his or her activities while on leave.
+This copies report is distributed by the SLEC chair to members of the SLEC, the provost, the faculty secretary, and the faculty memberís dean and unit administrator. [rev. 7-97, 7-02, 7-13, ed.
 8-11]

 H. Application for Leave.
 An application is submitted to the SLEC with recommendation from the unit administrator and dean.
 The SLEC evaluates the proposal in accordance with subsections I, J, and K, below.
 Therefore, the application should present the merit of the proposed leave clearly and convincingly and should be prepared with the care and thoroughness of a paper submitted for publication.
 The application should consist of the following [rev. 7-97, ed.
 7-02, 8-11]: